Currywurst120/Currywurst120/README.md

 - 👋 Hi, I’m @Currywurst120 or Mathias
 - 👀 I’m interested in ...
 Gaming / Coding
-- 🌱 I’m currently learning ...
-Specialist for system integration
+- 🌱 Specialist for system integration
 - 📫 How to reach me ...

 <!---